On Designing Light-Weight Object Trackers through Network Pruning: Use CNNs or Transformers?: Pruning in Tracking

 where $(\mathbf{x}, \mathbf{y})$ denotes the training dataset, $\mathbf{H}$ denotes set of hidden channels, $\mathbf{w}$ denotes the weights of the network, and $\gamma_i \in \boldsymbol\gamma$ denotes the scaling factor associated with feature map/channel $\mathbf{c}_i \in \mathbf{H}$.
 Further, $\mathcal{L}(\cdot)$ denotes the standard training loss of the object tracking problem and $g(\cdot)$ denotes the sparsity-related penalty added to the scaling terms, weighted by hyper-parameter $\lambda$.
 Similar to \cite{liu2017learning}, we use $L_1$-norm for achieving sparsity.

 \textit{Channel pruning and fine-tuning:} After learning the sparsity, the trained values of $\boldsymbol\gamma$ are used to remove the undesired set of channels from the network.
 There are many values in the distribution of $\gamma$ which are close to zero.
 To prune, we remove all the incoming and outgoing connections and the corresponding weights for a certain $\gamma_i$, and this can be achieved in a budget-aware manner.
 In \cite{liu2017learning}, channels are pruned with a global threshold across all layers.
-However, we have observed that a global threshold is generally not very efficient in extreme pruning scenarios.
+However, we have observed that maintaining the budget at a global level is generally not very efficient in extreme pruning scenarios.
 It leads to excessive pruning in the early layers and introduces a bottleneck on the information that can be propagated in the later layers.
-To circumvent this issue, we impose channels budgets separately for each layer or globally throughout the network depending upon the budget and empirical performance, and ensure that the budget is satisfied at the global level throughout.
+To circumvent this issue, we impose channel-budget separately at each layer or at the global level depending upon the budget and empirical performance.
+In the case of the former, the same value of channel-budget was used for every layer in the network, ensuring that the budget is satisfied at the global level.